n00b7/pi64/README.md

 The default user is `pi` and its password `raspberry`, it has passwordless root privileges escalation through `sudo`.

 Once logged in, you might want to run `sudo pi64-config` in order to get assisted with your setup!

-On the lite version, SSH is enabled by default.

-## FAQ

-### How do I update the Linux Kernel?

-You can upgrade the Linux Kernel using this command :

-    sudo pi64-update

-This would make sure the latest release from https://github.com/bamarni/pi64-kernel is installed.

 *Do not use `apt-get` to install or update a kernel, kernel modules or kernel headers as this is not supported.*